Photos and comments by Kim Pedersen

 The Metrail Monorail train has something that most monorails don't, a fuel cap and diesel engine!
 Frazer-Nash has found a way for smaller cities to build monorails without investing an extraordinary amount of money: the Hybrid-powered monorail.

 Being hybrid-powered, the Metrail system doesn't require a huge investment in electrical infrastructure.
 No substations, no busbars, no worries of power outages.
-Here we see the prototype train pulling out of its garage as David M. Ice videotapes it for his outstanding DVD production, Monorails of Malaysia, available in our Monorail Store.
+Here we see the prototype train pulling out of its garage.
 The curve in the foreground demonstrates another advantage of the Metrail system, a minimum curve radius of 20 meters.
 We believe this is a tighter curve than any other monorail of this size can provide.

 Frazer-Nash not only developed unique technology for their diesel/electric monorail, they have proven that a tall, flat floor, walk-through train can be designed to look beautiful.
 The driver pictured is yours truly (a very happy man, indeed!).
-While we aren't showing the interior of the train here, it is featured in the Monorails of Malaysia DVD.
 The panel is right out of Star Trek, with touch screens to monitor every aspect of the monorails' systems.